joeulyatt/pomodoro-joe/README.md

-A small React app, integrating a Todo list and several timers, to help with self-study.
+A small React app, integrating a Todo list, Pomodoro timers and Lofi Soundcloud Widget, to help with self-study.

 Made using Create React App.